 James Snell and Mary Ann Wanstall

 James Snell was baptised on 19 February 1815 at Warborough, son of Samuel and Maria Snell.
 Samuel is described as a labourer.

 On 25 December 1843 James Snell, a draper of Park Street, London married Mary Ann Wanstall of North Audley Street at the Parish Church of St George, Hanover Square.
 Both state that they are of full age and would have been around 30 years old.
 James was the son of Samuel Snell, publican.
 Mary Ann was the daughter of William Wanstall, shipwright.
 The witnesses were Thomas Calvert and Charlotte Pelfrey.

 Mary Ann Wanstall was the daughter of William Wanstall and Elizabeth Parker.
 William had married Elizabeth Parker on 17 May 1795 in Herne, Kent.
-William and Elizabeth are believed to have had three children
+William and Elizabeth are believed to have had at least three children, possibly

 - James Wanstall.
 Baptised 29 June 1806 at Herne, Kent.
 He died in 1876 in Eastry, Kent

 - Mary Ann Wanstall.
 Born 1813 in Broadstairs, Kent (see below)

 Elizabeth Wanstall died on 12 December 1814 at Herne, Kent.
 William Wanstall died on 31 October 1817 in Herne, Kent.William Wanstall was the son of Thomas Wanstall and Jane Hadaway.
 He had been born on 2 October 1763 in Herne, Kent.
 His parents had married on 5 February 1760 in Herne Kent.
 Thomas Wanstall was born on 1 September 1723 in Herne, Kent, the son of William Wanstall.
 He was born on 1 September 1723 in Herne, Kent.
 William Wanstall had been born around 1697 in Herne, Kent.
 In 1734 he is listed in Poll Books as freeholder with land in Deal.
 He was buried on 9 October 1759 (Tyler index to parish records).